Zentaur0/Optional-Extensions/README.md

 # Optional-Extensions

-This extesnions allows you to write more readable code and not to use nil coalliasing operator "??" in order to provide default value.
+This extesnions allows you to write more readable code and not to use nil coalliasing operator "??" in order to provide default value for a common Swift types.

 Examples: